shirishkarveer/basic-numerical-diffrence-method/README.md

 for Polynomial Fn
 A,B,C,D,E, – POLY CO-EFFS or CONSTants
 ![nd](https://user-images.githubusercontent.com/33382424/138983565-80fc48a5-c1fa-45f6-a3ee-6f04ee17a35b.jpg)
-Credits to : Vincent Tai
+Credits to : Vincent Tai CFD